 In Southern Asia, influenza detections were predominantly A(H1N1)pdm09 viruses, with influenza A(H3N2) and influenza B viruses also reported.

 In South-East Asia, influenza activity decreased a little, with influenza A(H3N2) viruses predominant.

 In the countries of North America, influenza activity remained at inter-seasonal levels as typically observed at this time of year.
-Influenza A(H3N2) was predominant among the few subtyped viruses
+Influenza A(H3N2) was predominant among the few subtyped viruses.

-In Europe, overall influenza activity remained at inter-seasonal levels with influenza A(H3N2) predominant among the subtyped viruses.
+In Europe, overall influenza activity remained at inter-seasonal levels with influenza A(H3N2) detections increasing in a few countries.